Australia–New Zealand relations: Military

 In 1861, the Australian ship HMCSS Victoria was dispatched to help the New Zealand colonial government in its war against Māori in Taranaki.
-Victoria was subsequently used for patrol duties and logistic support, although a number of personnel were involved in actions against Māori fortifications.
+Victoria was subsequently used for patrol duties and logistic support, although several personnel were involved in actions against Māori fortifications.
 In late 1863, the New Zealand government requested troops to assist in the invasion of the Waikato.
 Promised settlement on confiscated land, more than 2500 Australians were recruited.
 Other Australians became scouts in the Company of Forest Rangers.
 Australians were involved in actions at Matarikoriko, Pukekohe East, Titi Hill, Ōrākau and Te Ranga.